 |---|---|---|

-| Platform licence / SaaS fee | $0 (white-label) / $1,500–$7,000/mo (turnkey/custom) | White-label setup is a one-time fee — no monthly platform charge.
+| Platform license / SaaS fee | $0white-label (setup-only)$1,500–$7,000per month · turnkey / custom | Setup-only white-label has no monthly charge; some vendors use monthly or revenue share.
 Turnkey and custom carry ongoing platform costs. |

-| Game provider revenue share | 10–20% of GGR | Per-provider; aggregator deals may lower blended rate |
+| Game provider revenue share | 10–20%of GGR | Per-provider; aggregator deals may lower blended rate |

-| Payment processing fees | 2–6% per transaction | Higher for high-risk merchant accounts; varies by PSP |
+| Payment processing fees | 2–6%per transaction | Higher for high-risk merchant accounts; varies by PSP |

-| KYC / AML verification | $0.50–$3 per check | Volume-based; enhanced due diligence checks cost more |
+| KYC / AML verification | $0.50–$3per check | Volume-based; enhanced due diligence costs more |

-| Hosting and infrastructure | $1,000–$5,000/mo | Scales with player volume and market count |
+| Hosting and infrastructure | $1,000–$5,000per month | Scales with player volume and market count |

-| Technical support and maintenance | $2,000–$8,000/mo | Incident response, updates, vendor management |
+| Technical support and maintenance | $2,000–$8,000per month | Incident response, updates, vendor management |

-| Responsible gambling tools | $500–$2,000/mo | Required in MGA, UKGC, and most regulated markets |
+| Responsible gambling tools | $500–$2,000per month | Required in MGA, UKGC, and most regulated markets |

-| Licence renewal and compliance | $1,000–$6,000/mo | Ongoing reporting, audit preparation, renewal fees |
+| License renewal and compliance | $1,000–$6,000per month | Ongoing reporting, audit preparation, renewal fees |

-The platform and infrastructure lines are relatively predictable.
-Game provider revenue share is the largest variable — it scales directly with GGR, which means a successful casino pays significantly more here than an early-stage one.
-Operators who underestimate this line consistently run into cashflow problems in months 6–18.
+* Planning estimates only.
+Game provider revenue share is the largest variable — it scales directly with GGR, so a successful casino pays significantly more here than an early-stage one.

 Example: 2-market turnkey launch budget